 Get your own meditation practice started — and begin reaping benefits

-Ultimately it doesn’t matter which meditation technique you choose.
+Ultimately at Headspace we believe that it doesn’t matter which meditation technique you choose.
 What does matter, however, is that you choose a style that allows you to integrate the qualities you experience during meditation practice — calm, empathy, mindfulness — into the rest of your day.

-If you’re curious about trying meditation, you can try a session when you register for the Headspace app.
-You’ll see that the key to any meditation practice is repetition – just like any exercise.
+If you’re curious about trying mindfulness meditation, you can try a session when you register for the Headspace app.
+You’ll see that the key to any meditation practice is regular practice – just like any exercise.
 For example, 10 days of Headspace app use has been proven to reduce signs of stress and irritability, while improving focus, empathy, and life and job satisfaction.
-Whether you meditate for 5 minutes or 15 or 20 or, even for an entire hour is up to you; just do what feels right.
+Whether you practice our meditation for one-minute, 5 minutes, 10 minutes, or 20 minutes or, even for an entire hour is up to you; just do what feels right.
 And if one type of meditation just feels right to you; that’s what matters.

 If you’re looking for an introduction to different types of meditation, check out the 10-day beginner’s course meditation essentials — available for free in the Headspace app.
 From there, once you gain more experience and confidence, you can explore the whole library of exercises, covering everything from sleep, compassion, and sports to anger, stress, focus, and more.
 Get started today!
 Sign up for Headspace for free, and start reaping the benefits of a meditation practice.